 Your advertising campaign needs specific, well-defined goals.
 For example, you could advertise a clearance sale to make room for new stock, or you might run a series of ads to support the launch of a new product.
 Longer-term goals can include building awareness of your products and services or strengthening your brand.

 Before committing yourself to advertising, you should consider other ways of promoting your business.
-Direct mail, door-to-door leafleting, and marketing on the Internet, are all options.
-In any case, you should think about how your advertising ties in with your other promotional activities, such as PR.
-Make sure you are ready to respond to any increase in enquiries or sales prompted by your adverts.
+Direct mail, door-to-door leafleting and PR are all options.
+In any case, you should think about how your advertising ties in with your other promotional activities, such asonline marketing.
+Make sure you're ready to respond to any increase in enquiries or sales prompted by your adverts.

 A successful ad will be tailored to the audience you are addressing, the media you are advertising in and the goals you are trying to achieve.
 If you follow a few key rules, writing an effective advertisement is straightforward.
 Alternatively, you can use an advertising agency, or a freelance copywriter to help.